Apply for Admission

 6.5 or higher is required

-8. A phone or in-person admission interview may be required.
+8. A phone, video, or in-person admission interview may be required.
 Applicant will be notified by the Admissions Committee.

 Applicants will be notified of the Admission Committee’s decision regarding their respective applications prior to the end of the spring semester.
 The number of applicants accepted will be dependent on the number of qualified applicants, the availability of faculty, and clinical sites.